 How Can I Recover Money from the Leon Vaccarelli Fraud?

 If you are an investor that has suffered losses investing with Leon Vaccarelli (Lee Vaccarelli), or his firms Lux Financial Services, or LWLVACC, you may be able to pursue a recover to your losses through FINRA arbitration or securities litigation.
-Please call Kons Law Offices at (860) 920-5181 for a FREE, NO OBLIGATION consultation to discuss your investment loss recovery options.
+Please call Kons Law Firm at (860) 920-5181 for a FREE, NO OBLIGATION consultation to discuss your investment loss recovery options.